- Research & Development

 - Malaria & medicines

 In 2009 Novartis and MMV launched the first high-quality artemisinin combination therapy (ACT) formulated especially for children – Coartem® Dispersible.
-171 million treatments of this life-saving medicine had been delivered to more than 30 malaria-endemic countries by December 2012.
+250 million treatments of this life-saving medicine had been delivered to 50 malaria-endemic countries by November 2014.

 This notable increase in part reflects a welcome acceleration in the uptake of the medicine by government health systems.
 Nevertheless, given that the adoption of new technologies and medicines sometimes takes longest in the public sector, MMV will continue to focus on generating national policy acceptance and implementation of paediatric treatment rollout to ensure Coartem Dispersible continues to save as many young lives as possible.